Designing and measuring an agile workplace

 "If people understand that you're actually listening to them, there is a trust that is formed," says Omar Ramirez (formerly the Senior Program Manager of Workplace R&D at Atlassian).
 "Then, they are more likely to give you more feedback — and that creates more data for you to work with."

+But qualitative data can be unreliable or misleading — particularly following something so cataclysmal as a pandemic.
+The emotions you feel when taking any survey don't often correlate with the behavior patterns you unknowingly showcase.
 For example, remote work has proven both popular and effective.
 But many employees appreciate the office for a healthy boundary between work and home.
 If you were to survey your employees in Q2 of 2021, many might say they'll spend more time at the office than at home.

+That might not be the case in Q3 when these same team members tire of the commute and office distractions.
 No matter what they say on an employee survey, people will always vote with their feet for the spaces they prefer.

 Successful activity-based workplaces find a balance between these different data points.
 They gather clear and indisputable space utilization metrics and add context through employee feedback.
 They then implement those findings to improve the workspace based on how space is actually used.